sjdv1982/seamless/sphinx/source/explained.md

 Try not to install packages in the running Docker container as outlined in the beginner's documentation.
 Study "environments" documentation instead.

-### Don't confuse files
+### Don't confuse files and cell names

-See beginner's documentation on "Don't confuse files".
+See beginner's documentation on "Don't confuse files and cell names".
 In addition, note that file mounting is something that happens only during development.
 When you save a workflow, the file's checksum gets incorporated into it.
 When you deploy a workflow (e.g. with `seamless-serve-graph`, Cloudless, or loading a .seamless file yourself), mounts are not needed to make the workflow run.

 ### Don't rely on file names or URLs